pretix/pretix-docs/docs/tutorial/event.md

 We're going to enter the fourth of June, 2027, into the start time field and we're going to choose the Euro in the currency drop-down menu.

 Since we already know the location for our event, we're going to put that location into pretix now.
-This is an optional step.
-The location can still be changed later.
+This is information is optional and can still be changed later.
 Our input into the "location" field will be used to search OpenStreetMap for that location.
 If the location can be found, the "geo coordinates" fields will be filled out automatically and the map preview will center on that location.
 If no results can be found for the input, the marker on the map can be dragged to the event location manually.